k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>

-We will use a dataset of Philippine Puddle Frogs (_Occidozyga laevis_ complex) from Chan et al ([2021](https://doi.org/10.1093/sysbio/syab034)).
+We will use a dataset of Philippine Puddle Frogs (_Occidozyga laevis_ complex) from Chan et al. ([2021](https://doi.org/10.1093/sysbio/syab034)).
 The dataset consists of genome-wide exons and introns obtained through sequence capture, however, we will only use a subset of XXX introns.

 To estimate trees from these exons, we will rely on <span style="font-variant: small-caps;">RAxML</span>, a program for efficient tree inference using Maximum likelihood.
 We also will estimate branch supports through Bootstrap, and perform a partitioned analysis